 There’s a wide variety of options for campsites, depending on the amenities that you require and the size of your RV or trailer.
-The maximum length of any trailer or RV is 100 feet, so there’s plenty of room for even the largest vehicles.
-All of the campsites have electrical and water hookups, and some are handicap accessible.
+The maximum length of any trailer or RV is 110 feet, so there’s plenty of room for even the largest vehicles.
+All of the campsites have electrical and water hookups, and some are ADA-accessible.

-Getting your boat out onto the water is easy with the two lane boat ramp.
-Fishing is excellent year round, although peak seasons for different fish species will vary.
+Getting your boat out onto the water is easy with the two-lane boat ramp located at the center of the park.
+Fishing is excellent year-round, although peak seasons for different fish species will vary.
 In general, you’ll have more luck fishing between the months of April and September.

-You’ll find information on the local wildlife, as well as other activities in and around the park at the visitor center.
-The visitor center can also be rented out for events, so you can host get-togethers or barbecues.
+If you're searching for some information about the park, or just hoping to get the kids out of the Class A and more interested in nature, you’ll find information on the local wildlife, as well as other activities in and around the park at the Visitor Center.
+The Visitor Center can also be rented out for events, so you can host get-togethers or barbecues.